-The LC also sets forth several forms of parental leave of absence: assessment for adoption, appointments related to medically assisted procreation, prenatal appointments, and urgent and indispensable assistance in the event of illness or accident to a child under 12 or, regardless of the age, to a child with disability, chronic illness or oncological disease, up to 30 days a year.
+The LC also sets forth several forms of parental leave of absence: assessment for adoption, appointments in respect of medically assisted procreation, prenatal appointments, and urgent and indispensable assistance in the event of illness or accident to a child under 12 or, regardless of the age, to a child with a disability, chronic illness or oncological disease, up to 30 days a year.

 Employees who are pregnant, have recently given birth or are breastfeeding have the right to be excused from working overtime or other flexible working time arrangements.

-Finally, all kinds of discrimination (such as wage discrimination, career progression) towards employees exercising their maternity and paternity rights is forbidden.
+Finally, all kinds of discrimination (such as wage discrimination and career progression) towards employees exercising their maternity and paternity rights is forbidden.

 Portugal does not have any legislation regulating the language that must be adopted for contracts and other related documents.
 The only requirement is that the language used shall be one that both parties understand.
-However, it is advisable for employers to make employees sign employment documents, including contracts, both in Portuguese and their native language, to avoid employees' claims based on a misunderstanding of the contents of employment documents.
+However, it is advisable for employers to make employees sign employment documents, including contracts, drawn up in both Portuguese and their native language, to avoid claims by employees based on a misunderstanding of the contents of employment documents.

-Although there are no limitations in these situations, if any document not written in Portuguese has to be presented in court, a translation of its contents must be presented.
-In addition, all documents that have to be presented to the Portuguese authorities (in particular to the ACT) must be written in Portuguese or accompanied by a Portuguese translation.
+Although there are no limitations in these situations, if any document not written in Portuguese has to be presented in court, a translation of its contents must also be presented.
+In addition, all documents that have to be presented to the Portuguese authorities (in particular to the ACT) must be written in Portuguese or accompanied by a translation into Portuguese.

 The right to form a works council in any company, regardless of its size, is guaranteed by the Constitution.
 The initiative to do so lies wholly with the employees, which means that employers are under no obligation to implement this form of representation.

-The role of a works council is advisory, aimed at safeguarding employees' interests.
-Consequently, works councils are entitled to be informed and consulted on several matters regarding the company's overall organisation, activities and budget, working conditions and changes to the share capital, as well as to control the company's management and participate in any restructuring process.
+The role of a works council is advisory, for the purpose of safeguarding employees' interests.
+Consequently, works councils are entitled to be informed and consulted on several matters regarding a company's overall organisation, activities and budget, working conditions and changes to share capital, as well as to control the company's management and participate in any restructuring process.